-80. DISCUSSION RELATING TO THE CLOSURE OF THE THREE CROSSINGS (RIGHTS OF WAY) AT WAUKMILL, DOUBLEDYKES AND DURIEVALE
+80. DISCUSSION RELATING TO THE CLOSURE OF THE THREE CROSSINGS (RIGHTS OF WAY) AT WAUKMILL, DOUBLEDYKES AND DURIEVALE thanked Mr McKinlay and Mr Campbell for their contribution to the (1) discussion; and

 The committee welcomed an opportunity for an open and frank discussion with representatives of Network Rail relating to the closure of three crossings (rights of way) - in particular, the crossing at Doubledykes - relating to the need for continued dialogue and engagement with project sponsors and consultation with the local community toward a solution for Doubledykes crossing.